wxjiao/wxjiao.github.io/_pages/openings.md

-### Master projects for Leiden University students
+### Bachelor/Master projects for ETH Zurich students
-If you are a Master student at Leiden University looking for a Master project, contact me (or any group member) per email or stop by my office.
+If you are a Bachelor or a Master student at ETH Zurich looking for a thesis project, contact me (or any group member) per email or stop by my office.

-### Bsc / Master students from elsewhere
+### Internship/Bachelor/Master projects for students at other universities
-If you are interested in pursuing a Master degree at Leiden University, see [mastersinleiden.nl](http://www.mastersinleiden.nl/programmes/physics/en/introduction).
-Sometimes, we take master students or summer interns if we get exceptional applicants (this usually means very good grades and a personal recommendation).
+We usually do not have the bandwidth to take on interns, bachelor or master students from other universities.
+However, if you think you are an **exceptionally** good fit, feel free to reach out.

 <figure>